 Brett Weinstein and Heather Heying are both evolutionary biologists and co-authors of the book A Hunter-Gatherers Guide to the 21st Century2 .
 They make the point that "humans no longer eat just to satisfy energetic requirements any more than we have sex just to make babies".
 I would add to that by saying that health is about more than just vitamins and minerals.
 Our mental and spiritual health is important too and having food we enjoy and can enjoy with others is at the very foundation of that.

 So yes, bread, in moderation is healthy, gluten-free bread included.

 For more answers to your questions about healthy gluten-free bread go here:

-With everything we've learned about how hard it is to mimic gluten in gluten-free products, is it even possible to have a naturally gluten-free bread?
-If you've read much of my work you'll know that I look at "natural" as being on a continuum and balance as the key to, well everything.
+With everything we've learned about how hard it is to to replace gluten in baked goods, is it even possible to have a naturally gluten-free bread?
+If you've read much of my work you'll know that I look at "natural" as being on a continuum.
+Balance is the key to, well everything.
 To learn more, click the link below.

 Weinstein and Heying go on to observe that: